Labib444/AI-Projects/README.md

 <h3>Hello!
 My name is Labib Abdullah</h3>
-<p>Currently i am ML, Deep Learning enthusiast.
+<p>Currently, i am a ML, Deep Learning enthusiast.
 Also i love coding in python.</p>
 <p>You can check my projects related to the following list.</p>

 <ul>